P-adic L-functions for GL(3): Introduction

-By construction, the factor $\widetilde{e}_\infty(\Pi,-j)$ depends only on $j$ and $\Pi_\infty$, and in turn $\Pi_\infty$ depends only on $\lambda$ and $\omega_\Pi$.
+By construction, the factor $\widetilde{e}_\infty(\Pi_\infty \times \eta_\infty,-j)$ depends only on $j$ and $\Pi_\infty$, and in turn $\Pi_\infty$ depends only on $\lambda$ and $\omega_\Pi$.
 Whilst we do not evaluate this integral directly, we \emph{do} know that it is non-vanishing (for all $\Pi_\infty$ and $j$) by \cite{KS13}.
 To get the correct interpolation factor $e_\infty$, we exploit the fact that \cref{thm:intro} is already known in full when $\Pi$ is a (twist of a) symmetric square from $\GL_2$.
-In this case, we compute the ratio of our measure $L_p(\tilde\Pi)$ with the symmetric square $p$-adic $L$-function, and show this ratio is constant.
-By (II), we thus deduce that the $\widetilde{e}_\infty(\Pi,-j)$'s satisfy the expected compatibility as $j$ varies.
-Up to a global renormalisation, we thus deduce $\widetilde{e}_\infty(\Pi,-j) = e_\infty(\Pi,-j)$ for all $j$ in the left-half\footnote{By considering $\Pi^\vee$ and reflecting in the functional equation, we also obtain this in the right-half.} of the critical strip.
-Combining with \cref{sec:p-adic interpolation}, we deduce $L_p(\tilde\Pi)$ satisfies \eqref{eq:interpolation intro}, completing the proof of \cref{conj:intro} when $n=3$.
+In this case, we compute the ratio of our measure $L_p^-(\Pi)$ with the symmetric square $p$-adic $L$-function, and show this ratio is constant.
+By (\ref{introsketch2}), we thus deduce that the $\widetilde{e}_\infty(\Pi_\infty \times \eta_\infty,-j)$'s satisfy the expected compatibility as $j$ varies.
+Up to a global renormalisation, we thus deduce $\widetilde{e}_\infty(\Pi_\infty \times \eta_\infty,-j) = e_\infty(\Pi_\infty \times \eta_\infty,-j)$ for all $-j$ in the left-half of the critical strip.
+Combining with \cref{sec:p-adic interpolation}, we deduce $L_p^-(\Pi)$ satisfies \eqref{eq:interpolation intro}, completing the proof of Theorems \ref{thm:intro-alg} and \ref{thm:intro} for sign ``$-$''.
+In \S\ref{sec:functional equation} we use the functional equation to show that this implies the sign ``$+$'' case as well, thus completing the proof.

-We emphasise finally that our main result (and main motivation) is the $p$-adic interpolation of $L$-values, that is, the proof of \cref{conj:intro} for $n=3$.
-However, we also get the following cute application.
-Since our constructions towards \cref{conj:intro} do not depend on prior knowledge of \cref{conj:intro-alg} at any point, and $e_p(\tilde\Pi,\eta,-j)\in G(\eta^{-1}) \cdot E[\eta]$, we obtain a full proof of \cref{conj:intro-alg} when $n=3$ as an immediate corollary of our main theorem.